1.1 What these terms cover. These are the terms and conditions on which we supply products and services.

 6.2 We are not responsible for delays outside our control.
 If delivery of the product is delayed by an event outside our control, then we will contact you as soon as possible to let you know, and we will take steps to minimise the effect of the delay.
 Provided we do this we will not be liable for delays caused by the event.

-6.3 When you become responsible for the product.
-A product will be your responsibility from the time we pass it to a commercial carrier for delivery to you.
+6.4 When you become responsible for the product.
+A product will be your responsibility from the time we pass it to a commercial carrier for delivery to you, regardless of whether you have opted for, or declined the offer of shipping insurance.

-6.6 Incomplete or damaged delivery.
-If the delivery is incomplete or damaged, you should give a detailed description of the problems on the carrier’s receipt or waybill, and reject the delivery so that the carrier returns it to us.
-You must also contact us in English by calling +44 (0)1179381800 or by writing to us at firstname.lastname@example.org, with your name, address, details of the order and, where available, your phone number and email address.
+6.7 Incomplete or damaged delivery.
+If the delivery is incomplete or damaged, you should give a detailed description of the problems on the carrier’s receipt or waybill and reject the delivery so that the carrier returns it to us immediately.
+You must also contact us in English by calling +44 (0) 1174090507 or by writing to us at firstname.lastname@example.org, with your name, address, details of the order and, where available, your phone number and email address as well as images to support your complaint.

 YOUR RIGHT TO CANCEL YOUR ORDER